OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

-**Chapter Meetup**\
-**Date & Time: 12th May 2026, 9:00am IST**\
-**Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter successfully conducted its final chapter meetup of the Spring Semester 2026 to wrap up projects and celebrate achievements.
-The session featured final project presentations from all security project teams showcasing their completed work and key findings.
-Members finalized the semester newsletter, discussed summer internship opportunities, and outlined transition plans for the next academic year.
-This meetup recognized member contributions throughout the semester while setting the foundation for continued chapter activities and maintaining engagement during the break period.

-## Next Meetup/Event

 **Semester-End Project Showcase**\
 **Date & Time: 14th May 2026, 9:00am IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter will host its Semester-End Project Showcase featuring comprehensive presentations from all project teams.
-Teams working on mobile security testing, web vulnerability assessment, and API security framework development will demonstrate their research findings, tools developed, and security insights gained throughout the semester.
-The event will include live demonstrations, technical deep-dives, and Q&A sessions with faculty members and industry guests.
-This showcase aims to highlight the practical application of security concepts learned during the semester and provide a platform for teams to share their work with the broader academic community.
+OWASP NIE Student Chapter successfully hosted its Semester-End Project Showcase featuring comprehensive presentations from all project teams.
+Teams working on mobile security testing, web vulnerability assessment, and API security framework development demonstrated their research findings, tools developed, and security insights gained throughout the semester.
+The event included live demonstrations, technical deep-dives, and Q&A sessions with faculty members and industry guests.
+This showcase highlighted the practical application of security concepts learned during the semester and provided a platform for teams to share their work with the broader academic community.

+## Next Meetup/Event

+**Stay Tuned for our Upcoming Events/Meetups!**